RezHCloud/K8LectureDemo/README.md

 We will be connecting to the application through the open internet using port 3000.
 You can restrict the IP range to your own if you desire.

 ## Installing all required software
-Once the instance has been provisioned, please complete the following:
+Once the instance has been provisioned,  Click on the connect button for the instance in the EC2 console.
+Please complete the following:
 1. sudo apt update
 2. sudo apt -y install docker.io
 3. sudo su -